nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_flashwithos.md

 ![flasher home page](images/main.png)

 You will be sent to the **"Flasher First Time Setup"** page which will have instructions dependent on the operating system of your computer.
+Follow along in the browser or below.

 * Linux-specific